Juana Rangel de Cuéllar

 Juana Rangel de Cuellar (6 October 1649 - 1736) was the founder of the Colombian city of Cúcuta, located in the Norte de Santander Department.
-At the time she founded it in 1733 it was in the Viceroyalty of Peru.
+At the time she founded it in 1733, it was in the Viceroyalty of Peru.
 She was born and died in Pamplona.

-At the age of 23, she was orphaned of her father (1672), and her home was moved to Hacienda Tonchalá, (today Carmen de Tonchalá district) in the company of Paula, her mother, who died in 1694.
+At the age of 23, she was orphaned by her father (1672), and her home was moved to Hacienda Tonchalá, (today the Carmen de Tonchalá district) in the company of Paula, her mother, who died in 1694.

-She was the owner of numerous assets, among which were the site of Tonchalá, which she obtained by inheritance from her uncle, the priest Alonso Rangel de Cuéllar; the Estancias El Rodeo, Cazadero, owned by her paternal hereditary good; Morantes, Cerro de Magro, the Guaduas site and the famous Guasimal site.
+She was the owner of numerous assets, among which were the site of Tonchalá, which she obtained by inheritance from her uncle, the priest Alonso Rangel de Cuéllar; the estancias El Rodeo and Cazadero, owned by her paternal hereditary estate; Morantes, Cerro de Magro, the Guaduas site and the famous Guasimal site.

-She was also the owner of numerous head of cattle and owned the Pamplona manor house, donated by her older brother.
+She was also the owner of numerous heads of cattle and owned the Pamplona manor house, donated by her older brother.

-The founder signed deeds of freedom of slaves; among them are granted on November 10, 1727, in favor of José, 21 years old; and for the benefit of the mulattos Teodora and José Prisio, and a last one, in 1733, in favor of Inés Rafaela.
+The founder signed deeds of manumission of slaves; among them those are granted on November 10, 1727, in favor of José, 21 years old; those for the benefit of the mulattos Teodora and José Prisio, and a final one, in 1733, in favor of Inés Rafaela.

-Enterprising and dynamic, she did not lag behind her landowner neighbors; The economic boom based on agriculture and livestock, which lasted 40 years since her arrival in Tonchalá, was the main reason why different families chose this place as their preferred place for her home.
+Enterprising and dynamic, she did not lag behind her landowner neighbors; The economic boom based on agriculture and livestock, which lasted 40 years since her arrival in Tonchalá, was the main reason why different families chose this place as their preferred place for their home.